brdlysmth/twitterbook/README.md

 - Twitter only returns 3200 at a time
 - Books will have to be limited in scope for now
+- the 3,200 limit is for browsing the timeline only.
+Tweets can always be requested by their ID using the GET statuses/show/:id method

 # Book Design